wp-pwa/wp-plugin/README.md

 **This plugin is deprecated and will no longer be maintained.**

-We are working on a new open source framework for creating WordPress with React JS.
+We are working on a new open source framework for creating WordPress themes with React JS.
 If you want to learn more, please visit [frontity.org](https://frontity.org?utm_source=wp-pwa-readme&utm_medium=frontity-link&utm_campaign=pre-launch).